tn-aixpa/rs-flood-mapping/docs/howto/download.md

 ### Post flood Sentinel2 data +20days

-Register 'download_images_s2' operation in the project.
+<p align="justify">Register 'download_images_s2' operation in the project.
 The function if of kind container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
 It uses the base image of sentinel-tools deploved in the context of project which is a wrapper for the Sentinel download and preprocessing routine for the integration with the AIxPA platform.
 For more details [Click here](https://github.com/tn-aixpa/sentinel-tools/).
 The parameters passed for sentinel downloads includes the starts and ends dates corresponding to period of two years of data.
-The ouput of this step will be logged inside to the platfrom project context as indicated by parameter 'artifact_name' ('data_s2_deforestation').Several other paramters can be configures as per requirements for e.g. geometry, cloud cover percentage etc.
+The ouput of this step will be logged inside to the platfrom project context as indicated by parameter 'artifact_name' ('data_s2_deforestation').Several other paramters can be configures as per requirements for e.g. geometry, cloud cover percentage etc.</p>

 ```python
 function_s2 = proj.new_function("download_images_s2",kind="container",image="ghcr.io/tn-aixpa/sentinel-tools:0.11.5",command="python")